MahabubArafat/Back-End-Developer-Interview-Questions/README.md

 > Most of the questions are open-ended, and some of them just don't have a _right_ or a _wrong_ answer.
 On the contrary, they are intended to be used as the starting point for a conversation that hopefully tells you more about the person's capabilities than a straight answer would.
 Personally, I would even choose the questions whose answers are not yet clear to me.

+## My thoughts and Why I started this repo

 But For a beginer who is looking to prepare for interviews, he should have an understanding of this topics.
 So I am gonna collect what is considered as answer by general norms.
 They might have different in one's view, but I am collecting what the society deems it to be the answers today.
 These questions might have different answers in near future, But who am I to judge?
 There is no right or wrong answers, they are all just a summary or gist of the topic, or to be specific, my understanding of these topics.
 Feel free to make correction so that I can learn the correct answers.

 Feel free to open a [Discussion](https://github.com/mahabubarafat/Back-End-Developer-Interview-Questions/discussions).